-- 4. Eat smart.
-Choose a diet low in saturated fat, trans fat and cholesterol, and moderate in total fats.
-Healthy foods are the fuel our bodies use to make new cell and create the energy we need to thrive and fight diseases.
-If you are frequently skipping out on veggies, fruit, low-fat dairy, fiber-rich whole grains and learn meats including fish, your body is missing the basic building blocks of a healthy life. - 5., 6., &7.
+- veggies, fruit, low-fat dairy, fiber-rich whole grains and lean meats including fish, your body is missing the basic building blocks of a healthy life. - 5.
+6. 7.
 Know your blood pressure, total HDL and LDL cholesterol, and blood glucose.
 Ask your doctor to do these tests and to inform you as to whether or not the numbers are within the recommended limits.
 Ask what you need to do if your numbers are outside the recommended range.

 Walking is such an important way to reduce cardiovascular risks for both women and men.
 Every year, Texas AgriLife Extension in Wise County offers an eight-week program called Walk Across Texas to help people get started and establish the habit of physical activity.
-This program will be starting March 6, 2017.
+This program will be starting March 5, 2018.
 Watch this news article for specific details.